idamoltke/LocalNgsRelate/README.md

 graphics.off()

 ```
-The results can be seen in these files: xxx
+The results can be seen in here:

+Plots for chromosome 2 (ind 3 and 4):
+Plots for all chromosomes (ind 2 and 3):

 ##Citing and references
 For questions contact: ida@binf.ku.dk